OpenWork-NZ/mdwg/docs/_defs/BrowseGraphic.md

 ## ICSM Recommendations

-Therefore - to provide a quick way for users to discover and identify the resource they need, provide a graphic overview of the metadata.
-At a minimum, this should include a name and link to the image.
+Therefore - to provide a quick way for users to discover and identify the resource they need, provide a graphic overview of the resource.
+At a minimum, this should include a name and link to an image.

 #### Recommended Sub-Elements